privacy-scaling-explorations/pse.dev/content/articles/zkopru-wat-y-wen-privacy-scaling-explorations.md

 ---
 authors: ["PSE Team"]
-title: "Zkopru: Wat, Y & Wen - Privacy & Scaling Explorations"
+title: "Zkopru: Wat, Y & Wen - Privacy Stewards of Ethereum"
 image: null
 tldr: "Zkopru is almost ready, we explain what it is and why it's awesome.
 We also announce a date for the testnet."
 date: "2022-08-26"